Register of electors

 There are two ways to register to vote by annual canvass or by rolling registration;

-Each year between August and September we send a form to every household on our records asking for the details to be checked, and updated where necessary.
+We send a form to every household on our records asking for the details to be checked, and updated where necessary.
 If the details have not changed you must still re-register by either calling the freephone telephone number shown on the form, by using the internet registration or by signing the form and returning it to us by post.
 This will ensure that you remain registered.

 You can apply to be added to the register between December and August by completing a rolling registration form from the link on the right.
 Once completed, send the form to us and we will process your application promptly.

 There is a statutory timetable for adding names to the register by.
 We will confirm that your application has been accepted once the necessary deadline has passed.